Collection of Helpful Videos from WordPress.tv

 There are so many web developers around the world who have been studying WordPress for years.
 It is a common CMS which is used for various purposes, usually blogging, but often other niches too.
 The educational resource WordPress.tv has some fantastic tutorials and videos which are worth your attention.

 I have gone through and rounded up a collection for people who have never visited the site before.
-Each link below includes a small description of the video and the content.
+Each link below includes a small description of the video and the content which can help you with your website analysis and determine how you can best optimize your wordpress powered blog or website to its finest.
 I want to point out that not every video will be useful, but many include professional speakers or keynote addresses on detailed topics.
 I have learned tons of great information by listening to these videos and following along with similar articles online.
 It’s worth recommending to anybody who is interested in WordPress development should check out this brief showcase.

 1. Child Theme Frameworks